The value of pensions and investment and the income they produce can go down as well as up and you may not get back as much as you put in.

 When it comes to active and passive investing, professional wealth management advice gives many options and routes available to the investor.

 Some investors prefer an “Active” approach to investing, whereby the manager looks to out-perform or beat the market.
-Others investors take the stance that over the medium to long term an Active approach delivers no real additional value over market return, and these investors prefer a lower cost “Passive” approach to investing by way of Tracker Funds, that is funds aiming to replicate the market or benchmark and not beat it.
+Others investors take the stance that over the medium to long term an Active approach delivers no real additional value over a market return, and these investors prefer a lower cost “Passive” approach to investing by way of Tracker Funds, that is funds aiming to replicate the market or benchmark and not beat it.

 Active investing requires solid research facilities incorporating deep market analysis.
 It is a very hands-on approach to investment management.
 Holdings that are perceived undervalued or those with good future growth prospects are sought out.